 - Weekly Employee Safety Tip Submissions

 - 2-way direct connect radio communication

 - Driver’s Alert Program (reporting program other drivers can use)

 Tru-Check has the highest regard for safe employees.
 We strive to constantly improve our Safety Program, and continue to see that safety, quality, and production go hand in hand.
 Our Recordable Incident rate (REC) and Chargeable Vehicle Accident (CVA) Incident rate continue to improve.

 Any employee who fails to meet the Safety Program guidelines will be issued a sequence of verbal and written correction notices.
 Any unsafe practices that persist will result in dismissal.

 Safety training includes both classroom and field training.
-We use videos, group discussion, installation manuals, proper use of personal protection equipment (PPE) and tools, standard industry practices, information from the National Safety Council and other sources.
+We use videos, group discussions, installation manuals, proper use of personal protection equipment (PPE) and tools, standard industry practices, information from the National Safety Council, and other sources.

 Safety is priority #1.
 We utilize many in-house safety training programs and incentives, but we also welcome additional input from our utility partners’ safety and training coordinators.
 We provide PPE equipment to all of our employees.
 This equipment includes but is not limited to: FR clothing, hardhats with safety face shields, rubber electrical gloves with leather protectors, voltage testers, and insulated tools.